philc/book-notes/now say this - heather turgeon.md

     * Reacting to disrespectful or hateful words
       * Rather than getting upset, say "it's hard for me to hear your words when you're using that voice.
 It's distracting me from what you're trying to tell me."
+      * (If only I could be that stoic)
     * It's OK to change a limit, but be explicit about why.
-      * "you know what, I hear what you're saying and I've changed my mind.
+      * "You know what, I hear what you're saying and I've changed my mind.
       * "This is not snack time.
 We're leaving some no-food time before dinner, so bellies get hungry and we can enjoy our meal."
   * The bumbling parent: "try to adopt a tone of voice that says 'Hmm, let's see.
 We're in this